Roasted Whole Carrots with Honey and Lime

 Ingredients

-- 2 pounds (680 g) carrots, peeled and trimmed
+- 2 pounds (680 g) whole carrots, peeled, and tops and tails trimmed

 - 2 tablespoons (30 ml) extra-virgin olive oil